 Lawsuit on SBISD Elections

-In June 2021, a former SBISD Board of Trustees candidate (the “Plaintiff”) filed a lawsuit in June alleging that SBISD’s system of at-large elections violates the Federal Voting Rights Act.
+In June 2021, a former SBISD Board of Trustees candidate (the “Plaintiff”) filed a lawsuit alleging that Spring Branch Independent School District’s (“SBISD) system of at-large elections violates the Federal Voting Rights Act.
 This page will contain updates on that litigation, including links to legal documents, in Q&A format.

 The Plaintiff seeks to force the District to change its at-large system of electing trustees to a single-member district system.